The

 It can be rather strange

-until you are used to it.
+until you are used to

-Many roads have a wide hard
+it.
+Many roads have

-shoulder with a yellow marking.
+with a yellow marking.

-Slower drivers move into
+Slower drivers move

-this and normally a driver
+into this and normally

-will thank that driver by
+that driver by flashing

-flashing the hazard warning
+the hazard warning lights

-lights so a faster vehicle
+so a faster vehicle

 overtakes.